 Back to our example scenario from above:

 If you spend $4,000 annually at U.S. supermarkets and $2,000 annually on gas, you earn $300 in total cash back from the Blue Cash Preferred® Card from American Express.
-Subtract the $0 introductory annual fee for one year, then $95 annual fee, and you still net $205 in cash back.
+Subtract the $0 introductory annual fee for the first year, then $95 annual fee, and you still net $205 in cash back.
 Remember — the Ally CashBack Credit Card only gives you up to $132 in this same spending scenario.
 The moral of the story is, rewards cards that have an annual fee can still outperform cards with no annual fee.
 So don’t let an annual fee deter you from reviewing an offer.

 Alliant Cashback Visa® Signature Card

 If you do most of your shopping at wholesale stores or you prefer a non-category card, the Alliant Cashback Visa® Signature Card is another option we recommend.
 The Alliant Cashback Visa® Signature Card gives you an unlimited 2.5% cash back on all purchases. $99 annual fee, waived the first year.
 If your spending is all over the map, an unlimited cash back card like the Alliant Cashback Visa® Signature Card can give you more flexibility than the Ally CashBack Credit Card.